Current Travel Restriction Guidelines and Processes

 Questions about sponsored fund refunds should be directed to your Post Award Office administrator in Sponsored Program Services.
 Since a direction has not yet been provided by federal agencies, departments should track COVID-19 related charges or credits on sponsored projects in case federal agency guidance requires a change to be made.

-- If you made a travel reservation or other travel-related expense outside of Concur or Anthony Travel and are unable to get a full refund, submit an expense reimbursement request for the non-refunded amount if the expense is allowable.
+- If you made a travel reservation or other travel-related expense outside of Concur or the University's travel agency and are unable to get a full refund, submit an expense reimbursement request for the non-refunded amount if the expense is allowable.

 - Provide any backup documentation you have to support the request.
 In some situations, the airline will not have provided any written documentation.
 Do your best to thoroughly document your efforts and the airline responses.